-Doctoral students may lose their GSPIA funding if they are placed on academic probation and/or they do not meet the expected degree milestones according to the laid out schedule (see Table Expected Degree Progress for Full-time Students).
-The Office of Student Services and the Doctoral Program Director will make decisions regarding loss of funding.
+Doctoral students may lose their GSPIA funding if they are placed on academic probation and/or they do not meet the expected degree milestones according to the laid-out schedule (see Table Expected Degree Progress for Full-time Students).
+The Program Director and Associate Dean will make decisions regarding loss of funding.